volpatto/pdeco/README.md

-# PDECO: Study of population dynamics with PDEs for Ecology problems
+# PDECO: Study of population dynamics with ODEs for Ecology problems

 **READ HERE: This is an early stage research and it should not be considered for reproduction, replication and to draw conclusions.**